DigammaF/folley/README.md

 When you run the program, you will enter an interactive REPL where you can:
 - View current theorems and goals
-- Enter commands to transform the current context
+- Enter commands to transform the context

 Theorems are what's been proven until now.